 Blair Wellness Group Can Help

-At Blair Wellness Group of Beverly Hills, we offer counseling, therapy, and mental health treatment for those struggling with depression, anxiety, addiction, and relationship issues, as well as a wide range of other mental health conditions.
+At Blair Wellness Group of Beverly Hills, we offer counseling, treatment, and mental health treatment for those struggling with depression, anxiety, addiction, and relationship issues, as well as a wide range of other mental health conditions.
 Under the experienced and compassionate care of licensed clinical psychologist Dr. Cassidy Blair, you’ll receive the support you need to live a happier and more fulfilling life now, and all throughout the year.
 Call to schedule an appointment for an in-person, telephone, teletherapy, or virtual session at 310.999.4996.